Vietnam and the Netherlands cooperation in final stretch for EUDR

 This due diligence is done by the importing company and should flag whatever risks there are in the supply chain, which should be resolved before uploading statements to the EUDR documentation system, she explained.
 “The focus of our inspection is on the due diligence system.
 We want companies to have a robust system, so they know what the risks in their supply chain are and that they have mitigated those risks,” said Wortel.

-The EU-DR first planned to come into force for medium and large EU traders on December 30, 2024 , and for small and micro enterprises on June 30, 2025.
-Latest update that the application of EU-DR has been decided for a year extension, which means 30 December 2025 for medium and large traders and 30 June 2026 for small and micro enterprises.
+The EUDR first planned to come into force for medium and large EU traders on December 30, 2024 , and for small and micro enterprises on June 30, 2025.
+The latest update is that the application of the EUDR has been extended by a year , which means 30 December 2025 for medium and large traders and 30 June 2026 for small and micro enterprises.
 Sample checks of imports will be conducted to verify conformity between submitted due diligence statements and customs declarations, with the sample size depending on the producing country’s risk benchmarking (1 per cent, 3 per cent and 9 per cent for low, medium and high risks, respectively).

 Shared commitments

-Việt Nam’s key exports of coffee, rubber and wood products are subject to EU-DR. The Southeast Asian country is the world’s second-largest coffee producer, and the largest in terms of Robusta coffee production.
+Vietnam’s key exports of coffee, rubber and wood products are subject to the EUDR.
+The Southeast Asian country is the world’s second-largest coffee producer, and the largest in terms of Robusta coffee production.
 The Netherlands serves as a primary gateway for Vietnamese coffee into Europe.
-Việt Nam and the Netherlands have also been strategic partners in sustainable agriculture for the past decade.
+Vietnam and the Netherlands have also been strategic partners in sustainable agriculture for the past decade.

 Path forward